Skip to main content

 • “Good gameplay, good graphics.”

-• “I love the game; unfortunately, it doesn't have an online mode to play with your friends, and there is no skip button to go over enemy moves, which can make the gameplay slow and boring at some points.”
+• “I love the game; unfortunately, it doesn't have an online mode to play with your friends, and there is no skip button to skip enemy moves, which can make the gameplay slow and boring at times.”

 • “Game needs AI mechanics fixed.”